Find out how to apply for accreditation for your organisation to deal with genetically modified organisms (GMOs).

 Work with certain GMOs must be done in certified facilities.
 Find out how to apply for certification.

 A DIR is a dealing involving the intentional release of GMOs.
-A DIR licence issued by the Regulator sets out the conditions under which such dealings must be undertaken.
 Find out how to apply for a DIR licence.

 An Institutional Biosafety Committee (IBC) must assess a notifiable low risk dealing (NLRD) before it can be undertaken.
-Learn more about NLRDs including how to apply for approval.
+You must report all NLRDs to the Regulator.